viseshrp/fbn/README.md

 you will get an InvalidCookies exception if you don't.

 *Since this is a scraper, the more frequently you scrape, the more the chances are of getting locked out of your account or even banned permanently.
-The tool detects temporary bans and backs off appropriately.*
+The tool detects temporary bans and backs off appropriately, but [be warned](https://github.com/kevinzg/facebook-scraper/issues/409#issuecomment-907639417).*

 Also, notifications are sent through the amazing [Apprise](https://github.com/caronc/apprise) which supports a ton of [notification services](https://github.com/caronc/apprise/wiki#notification-services).
 Use the CLI option